Ascend/samples/cplusplus/level2_simple_inference/0_data_process/ffmpegdecode/README.md

 - The development environment and operating environment of the corresponding product have been installed.

-- The atlasutils have been installed.
+- The acllite have been installed.

 ### Preparing Software